aj-rom/hike-it-up/README.md

 * [Stretch Features](#stretch-features )

 ### Most Viable Product Structure
 Thinking of the base structure I went ahead and created models for `users`, `trails`, `reviews`, and `trail images`.
 Although only needed views for my `users` and `trails` models, as the others were children of these models.
+I ended up creating a personal `reviews` route for logged in users so they can easily manage their reviews.

 Thus the structure for our objects looked like:
 ```ruby